themanyone/gcodeThumb/README.md

 ## Adding on

-From the mime info documentation above, you can add thumbnail support for other gcode-like file extensions, such as `*.gc` and `*.nc` by first creating a file called `Override.xml` in `~/.local/share/mime/packages` like so:
+From the mime info documentation above, we installed a file we createed called `Override.xml` in `~/.local/share/mime/packages`.
+It looks like this:

 ```<?xml version="1.0" encoding="UTF-8"?>
 <mime-info xmlns="http://www.freedesktop.org/standards/shared-mime-info">